Kike-Ramirez/tempSensorThingsBoard_NodeMCU/README.md

-# tempSensorThingsBoard_NodeMCU
+# tempSensor_Thinger_NodeMCU
 ![head](images/project_main.jpg)
-A firmware for NodeMCU device connected to a thingsboard server (raspberry PI 3) both running in a local network.
+A firmware for NodeMCU device connected to a thinger.io server (raspberry PI 3) both running in a local network.

 ## Bill of Materials
 ![Bill of Materials](images/bill_of_materials.jpg)